Brevard Symphony Orchestra: History

-For many years, the Administrative Offices of the Brevard Symphony Orchestra are located in a building located at 1500 Highland Avenue, Melbourne.
+For many years, the Administrative Offices of the Brevard Symphony Orchestra were located in a building located at 1500 Highland Avenue, Melbourne.
 This structure is known as the Winchester Symphony House and was built in 1886.
 There has been extensive renovation on the building over the years and it is currently listed as a Historical Site for Brevard County and the State of Florida.
-The BSO relocated its offices in 2018.
+The BSO relocated its current offices in 2018.

 Educational Outreach

 The Brevard Symphony Orchestra, partnering with the Brevard County School Board and through support received from local foundations and businesses, offers a free symphonic concert at the King Center each February for all 5th grade public school students.
 A study guide is developed for music teachers that integrate all learning aspects of a symphony performance from biographies of the composers to seating within the orchestra, performance etiquette.
 This information is blended, with musical examples, into class lesson plans.
 For many students this is their first visit to the King Center for the Performing Arts as well as their first symphonic performance.
 All Study Guide materials incorporate the Sunshine State Standards and connection to Florida Comprehensive Assessment Test curriculum.
 This concert is open to private and home school students.

+The Brevard Symphony Orchestra also hosts two free concerts in the community a year: the Free Family Concert and July 4 Symphony Under the Stars.
+The Free Family Concert takes place in February each year at the King Center.
+This concert is approximately one hour long with no intermission featuring pieces the whole family will enjoy.
+The Symphony Under the Stars concert takes place at Cocoa Riverfront Park in Cocoa, Florida and includes fireworks display in addition to a patriotic orchestral performance.

 Operations

 In 2009, it had a budget of $726,000.
-The BSO celebrated its 65th season in 2018-2019.
-Christopher Confessore celebrated his 25th season as Music Director during the 2019-2020 season.
+The BSO celebrated its 70th Anniversary Season in 2023-2024.
+Christopher Confessore celebrated his 29th season as Music Director during the 2023-2024 season.